HTTP Image Upload Error 2

 There are few things more frustrating than the vague HTTP image upload error in WordPress.
 It’s a common issue that you might encounter when adding files to the WordPress Media Library.
 However, in most cases, you can resolve it quickly and get back to creating content.

-Below we’ll present seven methods you can try to fix the HTTP image upload error in WordPress.
+Below we’ll present twelve methods you can try to fix the HTTP image upload error in WordPress.

 Let’s dive in!

-Seven ways to fix HTTP image upload error in WordPress
+How to fix the HTTP image upload error in WordPress

-Here are seven tactics that you can use to fix the WordPress HTTP image upload error:
+Here are twelve tactics that you can use to fix the WordPress HTTP image upload error:

 1. Clear your browser cache